oat-sa/taohub-articles/forge/PastRoadmap.md

 ### 2. Tests Coverage

-This release doens’t include new specific features for users but will improve the overall quality of tao and avoid future regressions and bugs.\
+This release doens’t include new specific features for users but will improve the overall quality of tao and avoid future regressions and bugs.<br/>

 The team will try to reach a unit tests coverage of 80% of all the source code of tao.
 Currently all unit tests are checked upon release and help to detect any regression, side-effects of new features on the platform.

 The unit test framework used will be simpleTest(no change)

 ### 3. Database abstraction component replacement

 Currently TAO uses AdoDB that is now deprecated.
-TAO would benefit in terms of maintenance and performances from using PDO native implementation now available in PHP.\
+TAO would benefit in terms of maintenance and performances from using PDO native implementation now available in PHP.<br/>

 In terms of effort, since TAO makes use of standard and simple SQL queries and since AdoDb works similarly, msot of the effort will eb concenntrated on the rewriting of the returned results handling (mixed objects instead of adoDBResult).
 Running the unit tests, should allow us to detect regressions during the migration.
 We target to replace AdoDB with [PDO (PHP Data Objects)](http://www.php.net/manual/en/intro.pdo.php).
 We anticipate to have some performances improvements with this migration.

 The team will also check compliance of TAO 2.4 using mainstream SQL database servers for better compatibility and eventually review sql queries.